Tax planning should be done on a regular basis throughout the year, but if you’ve been busy here are some tips to get your 2019 tax savings in order!

 Personal Superannuation Contributions Deductions for personal superannuation contributions are now allowed for all individuals under the age of 75 (including those aged 65 to 74 who meet the work test).
 Previously, a deduction was only available to individuals whose employment income was less than 10% of their total income.

-For the contribution to be counted towards the employee’s 2018 contribution cap, it must be received by the fund by 30 June 2018.
+For the contribution to be counted towards the employee’s 2019 contribution cap, it must be received by the fund by the 30th of June 2019.

 MAXIMISE DEDUCTIBLE SUPER CONTRIBUTIONS

-The concessional superannuation cap for 2018 is $25,000 for people of all ages.
-Do not go over this limit or you will pay more tax!
-The non-concessional contributions cap for the 2017/18 has been reduced to $100,000.
-Individuals with total superannuation balance of more than $1.6 million are not eligible to make non-concessional contributions.
+The concessional superannuation cap for 2019 is $25,000 for people of all ages, so it’s a good idea to not go over this limit or you’ll pay more tax!
+The non-concessional contributions cap for the 2018/19 has been reduced to $100,000.
+Individuals with a total superannuation balance of more than $1.6 million are not eligible to make non-concessional contributions.

 Note that employer super guarantee contributions are included in these caps.
 Where a concessional contribution is made that exceeds these limits, the excess is included in your assessable income and taxed at your marginal rate, plus an excess concessional contributions charge.

 From the 1st of July 2019, the earnings of a transition to retirement pension will be taxed at up to 15%, the same as they are in a super accumulation account.
 The earnings of ordinary retirement pensions are still tax free.

 The transfer balance cap was introduced on how much super can be transferred to a tax-free account based pension.
 Excess transfer balance tax is payable for exceeding the cap.
 The transfer balance cap for the 2018/2019 tax year is $1.6 million and will be indexed by CPI, rounded down to the nearest $100,000.